Find Grad Schools

 188 Yearly Graduations

 University of Maryland - College Park is the 11th most popular school in the nation for students seeking a master's degree in multi / interdisciplinary studies.
 Each year, around 40,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+The average in-state tuition for full-time undergraduates is $9,695 per year, while in-state graduate students, on average, pay $16,238 per year.
 During the most recent year for which we have data, 188 people received their master's degree in multi / interdisciplinary studies from UMCP.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 57% were women.
-University of Maryland - College Park multi / interdisciplinary studies graduates who receive their master's degree go on to jobs earning a median salary of $57,257.
+Of these students, 63% were women and 42% were members of underrepresented racial-ethnic groups.

 170 Yearly Graduations

 University of Washington - Seattle Campus is the 12th most popular school in the nation for students seeking a master's degree in multi / interdisciplinary studies.
 Roughly 48,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
 During the most recent year for which we have data, 170 people received their master's degree in multi / interdisciplinary studies from UW Seattle.
-Of these students, 75% were women and 32% were members of underrepresented racial-ethnic groups.
-Data shows that UW Seattle graduates that hold this degree go on to make a median salary of $57,257.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 76% were women.

 #13